ContainerSolutions/terraform-examples/CONTRIBUTING.md

 1. Terraform (with version >= 1.0.0) should be installed and it should be added to the path.
 To download terraform binary, check [this link](https://www.terraform.io/downloads).
 2. On Windows systems, bash should be installed and sh scripts should be invoked from bash shell.
 To install git bash, check [this link](https://git-scm.com/downloads).
 3. An IDE with linting installed for Terraform can be used optionally (e.g, VS Code and [HashiCorp Terraform Extension](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform))
-4. This repository should be cloned
+4. This repository should be forked (for contributors outside of CS organization)
 5. New branch should be created for development or fix
 6. If a new example is going to be created, an appropriate folder should be created with files according to explanation [below](#folder-for-new-examples).
 7. Changes can be tested locally before committing to the repository according to explanation [below](#local-testing).